 - Do I need to take the Chemistry Placement Exam?

-- Is there a fee for taking either placement exam in Chemistry or Math?
+- Is there a fee for taking either Chemistry Placement Exam?

 - Do I still need to take the Chemistry Placement Exam if I did well on the SAT or the AP test?